sisbell/stackwire-gpt/README.md

 To run the batch command with _id_ bid-1

-> gpt batch -p product.eom --id bid-1
+> air batch -p product.eom --id bid-1

 If you don't specify the id, it will default to the first batch in the array.

-> gpt batch -p product.eom
+> air batch -p product.eom

 Your calls to OpenAI will be project_runs * {number of array items in data file}.
 In the case above, its 2 * 2 = 4